Although the quotation below comes from an introductory guide to Augustine, our main focus is compatibilism and not Augustine.

 This is true of most theological determinists, but it is also finally incoherent.
 I would change this to say that all conditions are “immediately traceable to God.”

-I affirm the meaningfulness of so-called "second causes" only in the sense that these are the means by which God executes his immutable decrees; however, these second causes are not themselves self-existent, self-determined, self-caused, or self-powered.
-Rather, all so-called "secondary causes" are themselves immediately caused and controlled by God, and the objects on which these secondary causes supposedly act upon react in ways that are also immediately caused and controlled by God.
+So-called “second causes” are considered the means by which God executes his immutable decrees; however, these second causes are not themselves self-existent, self-determined, self-caused, or self-powered.
+Rather, all so-called “secondary causes” are themselves immediately caused and controlled by God, and the objects on which these secondary causes supposedly act upon react in ways that are also immediately caused and controlled by God.
+In other words, the term is misleading, and in fact nonsense.

 This is the only coherent and defensible position.
 When pressed, theological determinists who differ from this must rather quickly retreat into mystery and paradox.